 All of this talking has made me hungry.
 I’m having some more of this for lunch today 🙂

 - 8 ounces cooked boneless skinless chicken breast,, cut into bite sized pieces

 - 8 ounces (1/2 jar) roasted red peppers, drained and roughly chopped

-- 1 Tablespoon grape seed or extra virgin olive oil
+- 1 Tablespoon avocado oil, or other healthy cooking oil

 - 1 Tablespoon all-purpose flour

 - 4 ounces half and half

 - 4 ounces skim milk